abstract-open-solutions/djc.recipe/djc/recipe/README.rst

     You might want to also check ``gocept.recipe.env`` buildout recipe if you wish to extend existing environment variables, like ``PATH``.
+    See `Custom initialization`_ for more details and an example.

 Templating
 ==========